lyronctk/zijkstra/README.md

 Educational tool.
 Proving the shortest path through a maze with recursive SNARKs.

-## Overview
+## Motivation

 Meant for learning more about recent proving systems- [Nova](https://github.com/microsoft/Nova) and [Plonky2](https://github.com/mir-protocol/plonky2) in particular- for recursive SNARKs.
 Verifying shortest paths found via Dijsktra's Algorithm.
-Ideal for focused interaction with the basic SNARK mechanics since maze traversal doesn't involve any [constraint-heavy components](https://github.com/0xPARC/circom-ecdsa) such as hash functions or signature schemes.
+Ideal for focusing on the basic SNARK mechanics since maze traversal is a familiar problem that doesn't involve many constraint-heavy operations.

 Why Dijkstra's insead of a simpler DFS? *Because Zijkstra is catchier than Maze Zolver of course.*

-## Circuit
+## Step Circuit
-Definitions
-  - L_1 := location before stepping
-  - L_2 := location after stepping
-  - C_1 := cost accrued before stepping
-  - C_2 := cost accrued after stepping

 PUBLIC INPUTS
-- grid
-- L2
-- C2
-- vk, inner SNARK verification key (?)
+1. *H*(*grid*): Hash of the grid / maze
+1. L<sub>1</sub>: Location before stepping
+1. C<sub>1</sub>: Cost accrued to get to the location

+PUBLIC OUTPUTS (symmetric, same as public inputs)
+1. *H*(*grid*): Hash of the same grid / maze
+1. L<sub>2</sub>: Location after stepping
+1. C<sub>2</sub>: Cost accrued + additional cost for moving to location

 PRIVATE INPUTS
-- L1
-- C1
-- π, proof that there is a path to L1 that costs C1

-CHECKS
-- L1 -> L2 is a valid transition that costs C2 - C1
-- π verifies with inputs (Grid, L1, C1, vk)
+1. *A*: Grid that is traversed
+1. *m*: Move for this step [*dRow*, *dCol*]

+LOGIC
+1. Checks that the proposed move is valid
+1. Updates location and accrued cost